Keyboard shortcuts

 }

 Both FactorizeOptions::svd() and FactorizeOptions::qr() return builder structs.
-Chain .with_rtol(tol) and .with_max_rank(n) to configure truncation.
+Use .with_svd_policy(policy) for SVD and .with_qr_rtol(tol) for QR-specific rank control. with_max_rank(n) remains available as an algorithm-independent hard cap.
 For SVD, result.singular_values holds the retained singular values.